xelaadryth/larsethia/README.md

 ## To Do
 - Finish object spawner and related command switches **[Eric]**
 - Finish making Mirienne's lost kitten quest once spawners are implemented (to spawn kittens) **[Eric]**
+- Create a "map" command that crawls nearby rooms with traverse privileges and generates an ASCII map
 - Create a command to list all tags used in the game
 - Create a command to examine scripts
 - Create a command to set attributes on scripts